 Kapralova's music was also featured in two radio series: the first, "Zenske v svetu glasbe" (Women in the world of music), was written by Polona Kovacic for the Slovenian national broadcaster Radio Slovenija 3 (Ars); the second, "Woman Who Write, Women Who Play," was written by Tom Quick for CKWR Waterloo, Canada.
 Other important radio programs featuring the composer's music included the repeat broadcast on Czech Radio 3 (Vltava) of the 105-minute documentary "Vitezslava Kapralova: Symfonieta zivota" (Vitezslava Kapralova: Sinfonietta of a Life), originally produced by the Brno Studio in 2005.
-Vltava also broadcast a live recording of Kapralova's Piano Concerto from Obecni dum in Prague.
+Vltava also broadcast a live performance of Kapralova's Piano Concerto from Obecni dum in Prague.
 Czech Radio 7 produced two short programs on the composer in 2010, one in English and one in French.
-In total, the composer's music was featured in record-breaking twenty-one radio and two television broadcasts, and the participating radio and television stations included three national broadcasters: Radio Slovenija, Czech Radio, and Czech Television.
+In total, the composer's music was featured in record-breaking 21 radio and 2 television broadcasts, and the participating radio and television stations included three national broadcasters: Radio Slovenija, Czech Radio, and Czech Television.

-Kapralova's life and work were also celebrated by two exhibits last year: the first was a travelling exhibition on Martinu and his two Czech students, Kapralova and Jan Novak, presented by the Moravian Museum Department of Music History from April 9 to May 12 at the Prague Academy of Music (curator Veronika Vejvodova); the second was a small commemorative exhibit, presented at the occasion of the composer's two anniversaries in 2010 by the Czech Museum of Music in Prague (curator Katerina Mayrova).
+Kapralova's life and work were also celebrated in two exhibitions last year: the first was a travelling exhibition on Martinu and his two Czech students, Kapralova and Jan Novak, presented by the Moravian Museum Department of Music History from April 9 to May 12 at the Prague Academy of Music (curator Veronika Vejvodova); the second was a small commemorative exhibit, presented at the occasion of the composer's two anniversaries in 2010 by the Czech Museum of Music in Prague (curator Katerina Mayrova).Women in Music

 We wish to thank the following artists who performed the composer's music in Australia, the Czech Republic, Germany, the Netherlands, Norway, Russia, the United Kingdom, and the United States in 2010 (in alphabetical order): Renata Ardasevova, Renata Bialasova, Timothy Cheek, Katerina Englichova, Erik Entwistle, Virginia Eskin, Peter Geisselbrecht, Jennifer Grim, Tomas Hanus, Daniela Hlinkova, Kapralova Quartet, Laurie Lashbrook, Michelle Latour, Weiwei Le, Amy Lovinger, Bohuslav Martinu Philharmonic, Kevin Miller, Barbora Polaskova, Prague Symphony Orchestra, Andrea Priechodska, Alice Rajnohova, Barbara Riske, Skampa Quartet, Andrew Smith, Timothy Steeves, Martin Turnovsky, Petr Vasicek, Marta Vavrova, Tomas Visek, Jana Wallingerova, and Daniel Weisser.